Hylotelephium cauticola (Praeger) H. Ohba

 Hylotelephium takasui, Sedum cyaneum, Sedum dahuricum, Sedum hyperboreum, Sedum lilacinum, Sedum takasui

-Hylotelephium cyaneum, formerly known as Sedum cyaneum, is a mat-forming succulent with short stems and fleshy smooth grey-green leaves arranged in rosettes.
-The leaves are up to 0.5 inches (1.3 cm) long, spatula-shaped, or lance-shaped with the pointed end at the base.
-Flowers are star-shaped, red-purple with blackish anthers.
+Hylotelephium cyaneum, formerly known as Sedum cyaneum, is a mat-forming succulent with short stems and thick, fleshy, smooth grey-green leaves arranged in rosettes.
+The leaves are up to 0.5 inches (1.3 cm) long, spatula-shaped or lance-shaped, with the pointed end at the base.
+Flowers are star-shaped, reddish-purple with blackish anthers.
 They appear in terminal clusters on up to 3.2 inches (8 cm) long, often reddish stems in late summer and early fall.

 The specific epithet "cyaneum (sy-AN-ee-um)" is the neuter form of the Latine adjective "cyaneus," meaning "deep or dark blue (color)," and refers to the color of the foliage.